bbopt/NOMAD.jl/README.md

     function eval(x)
         bb_outputs = [f(x),c(x)]
+        success=true
         count_eval=true
-        return (count_eval,bb_outputs)
+        return (success,count_eval,bb_outputs)
     end

-The boolean `count_eval` defines if the evaluation needs to be taken into account by NOMAD.
+`success` is a boolean set to false if the evaluation failed.
+Here, every evaluation is a success. `count_eval` is also a boolean defining if the evaluation needs to be taken into account by NOMAD.
 Here, it is always equal to true so every evaluation will be considered.

 Then create an object of type *nomadParameters* that will contain options for the optimization.
 The classic constructor takes as arguments the initial point *x0* and the types of the outputs contained in `bb_outputs` (as a *Vector{String}*).